Last revision: August 24, 2025 10:03:pm est

 The moment you return to the physical world, everything is different.

 Your body is the same, the room is the same, but nothing feels the same.
 The world no longer has the comfortable filter that once dulled its edges.
-It is raw.
-Too raw.
+It is too raw.
 Every sensation is sharper, every sound louder, every emotion overwhelming.
 The weight of reality crashes over you, unfiltered and unforgiving.

-You fully feel your own suffering—without delusion, without denial, without the mental blocks that once kept it at bay.
-The grief you’ve buried, the anger you’ve swallowed, the confusion you’ve ignored—it all rises at once, like a dam breaking inside you.
+You fully feel your own suffering, without delusion, without denial, without the mental blocks that once kept it at bay.
+The grief you've buried, the anger you've swallowed, the confusion you've ignored, it all rises at once, like a dam breaking inside you.

 Or, you might feel nothing at all.
 A deep, empty stillness.
 As if your emotions have been drained dry, leaving you staring at the ceiling, unable to move, unable to even think.

 All of this is normal.
+You are not broken, you are healing.

 The trauma vision has ended, but the process has only begun.
 Now time itself can actually begin to heal you.
-Before, time could do nothing—because you were stuck, frozen in the past, repeating the same suffering on an endless loop.

 But now, the cycle has been broken.
 Your suffering has been dragged into the light, and though it is agonizing, you are finally moving forward.

 This stage is brutal, but it is sacred.